hogihung/binary_ipsum/README.md

 rspec ./spec/binary_ipsum_spec.rb:21 # BinaryIpsum converts a string to binary returns binary representation for a submitted string rspec ./spec/binary_ipsum_spec.rb:28 # BinaryIpsum converts a string of Lorem Ipsum to binary returns binary representation for a lorem ipsum string
 ```

+    Note:  You may have noticed that I used a slightly different format above to
+           run the tests:  be rspec spec/

+           I can do this because I have created an alias in my .zshrc.local file:
+           alias be='bundle exec'

+           You can do the same in a .bashrc.local file.

 **CRAP!**  What happened?